 Dynamic and Efficient Image Viewing

-Visualize the inspection of an entire plate at once with Rock Maker's thumbnail view.
+Visually inspect an entire plate at once with Rock Maker's thumbnail view.
 Toggle between imaging modes with a few clicks of the mouse.

 Navigate and score your images using your keyboard and customizable scoring schemas, or create your own.